 By the end of this course you should be able to...

-- have a better understanding of the manual functions on your camera
+- Use the manual functions of your camera

-- identify and use different sources of light i.e. daylight and artificial light.
+- Identify and use different sources of light eg. daylight and artificial light.

 What level is the course and do I need any particular skills?